allWAIs/react-wai/docs/CONTRIBUTING.md

 # Contributing to react-wai

-Thank you for wanting to contribute to the react-wai project!
+This document is about rules and details for to contribute to the react-wai project.

 ## Table of contents